-Identified adverse impact Potential mitigating influence of SLP policies Commentary: Will the policies mitigate the identified adverse effects?
-Increase in Policy SWA1 (Waste Infrastructure Future Requirements) These policies could waste sets out the waste infrastructure requirements to be adhered to throughout the borough, seeking to reduce the generation of waste and associated pollution, promote re-use and recycling of waste in line with the waste hierarchy.
-The policy ensures the " minimisation of waste production and the re-use and recovery of waste materials " by providing sufficient waste facilities.
-The policy is underpinned by Policies SWA2 (Waste Sites), SWA3 (Preferred Areas for New Waste Facilities), SWA4 (Locational Considerations for New Waste Facilities) and SWA5 (Resource Management and New potentially encourage recycling and appropriate waste disposal within new developments; however, this policy would not be expected to fully mitigate the increase in household waste which is predicted to occur due to the increased number of dwellings in the Plan area.
-Development).
-These policies set out measures to ensure waste facilities meet the demand of the borough in regard to capacity and are sustainable by nature/design, whilst being strategically located in suitable locations.
+waste sets out the waste infrastructure requirements to be adhered to throughout the borough, seeking to reduce recyclic policies could tially encourage ing and appropriate adhered to throughout the borough, seeking to reduce recycli , - waste hierarchy.
+The policy ensures the "minimisation of waste production and the re-use and recovery of waste materials" by providing sufficient waste facilities. the incomparison of this policy is underpinned by Policies SWA2 (Waste Sites), SWA3 (Preferred Areas for New Waste Facilities), disposal within new opments; however, olicy would not be ted to fully mitigate crease in household which is predicted to due to the increased er of dwellings in the